BingLi17/MKMR/readme.txt

 Please vivst https://www.di.ens.fr/~fbach/path/ for more details about the package.

-In MKMR, we first calculate Unifrac distances and Bray-Curtis distance using R, then use the "follow-path" package in matlab to learn model and make predictions.
+In MKMR, we first calculate Unifrac distances and Bray-Curtis distance using R, then use the "follow-path" package in Matlab to learn model and make predictions.

 In the package, "follow_entire_path.m" is the main function to run the regularization path algorithm, and others are supporting functions.